haghighi-ahmad/ansible-role-gitlab-runner/README.md

 =============

-This role will install the [official GitLab Runner](https://gitlab.com/gitlab-org/gitlab-runner) (fork from haroldb) with updates.
-Needed something simple and working, this did the trick for me.
-Open for changes though.
+This role will install the [official GitLab Runner](https://gitlab.com/gitlab-org/gitlab-runner) (fork from riemers) with some added fields.

 Requirements
 ------------